Postcode area: NR13.

 Transport and Connectivity

 Road Access: Rackheath benefits from excellent road connectivity to Norwich and beyond.
-The A1151 provides direct access north-south, while the Broadland Northway (A1067 northbound) significantly improves journey times.
+The A1151 links the village to both Norwich and Wroxham, while the Broadland Northway (A1270) has significantly improved journey times around the northern edge of the city.
 The primary route to Norwich involves the A1151 or B1140, with journey times of approximately 15 minutes by car to the city centre under normal traffic conditions.
 Peak-hour congestion can extend this, but Rackheath’s location northeast of the city avoids some of Norwich’s heaviest commuter traffic.

 Public Transport: Bus services connect Rackheath to Norwich, Sprowston, and surrounding areas.
 Regular services provide commuting options for workers, though frequency means cars remain essential for most residents.
 The expansion of services is planned as development progresses, potentially including higher-capacity routes.

-Rail Access: Norwich Railway Station (approximately 8 miles away) provides connections to London Liverpool Street, Great Yarmouth, and regional destinations.
+Rail Access: Norwich Railway Station (about 6 miles away by road) provides connections to London Liverpool Street, Great Yarmouth, and regional destinations.
 Journey times make this viable for occasional use rather than daily commuting for most residents, though some do commute via rail.

 Cycling and Walking: New developments include dedicated cycle routes and improved pedestrian infrastructure.
 Rackheath is becoming increasingly cycle-friendly, with access to local green spaces and village amenities by bike.
 The relatively flat Norfolk terrain makes cycling practical for most journeys.